andriilysenko-tech/andriilysenko-tech/README.md

 ### Hello 👋

 <br />
-I am very interested in Web and Blockchain industry as a fullstack developer
+I am ready to contribute on your projects
 <br />